redhat-developer/app-services-cli/docs/commands/rhoas_service-account_describe.md

 ```
       --id string       The unique ID of the service account to view
-  -o, --output string   Format in which to display the service account (choose from: "json", "yml", "yaml") (default "json")
+  -o, --output string   Format in which to display the service account (choose from: "json", "yml", "yaml" or "none") (default "json")
 ```

 ### Options inherited from parent commands